Sebastian-Hothaza/Ride42/api/README.md

 *Note: Usage below indicates server actions on a successful request; server will respond with appropriate status code and JSON in format as outlined below.
 On a bad request, the server will respond with appropriate code and a JSON in the format of `{"msg" : "error_message"}`.
 All transactions require credentials unless marked as PUBLIC*

+*Note: Dates on back end are stored exclusively in UTC.*

 ### Specialized Requests

 **Log in a user (PUBLIC):** Submit a `POST` request to `login/:userID`.
 Server will respond with `_id` of newly logged in user as well as attaching a JWT httpOnly cookie.